-If you’re writing a school essay using MLA style and need to cite films, movies or television shows, you can do so easily.
+If you’re writing a school essay using MLA format and need to cite films, movies or television shows, you can do so easily.
 MLA 8 is designed to be flexible to accommodate different platforms and versions.
 The container system enables you to emphasize relevant details, so your citations will always be on point.

 Films or Movies?

 “Films” and “movies” are synonymous, so you can use the terms interchangeably.
 Typically, in the United States, the word movie is used rather than film.
 Sometimes, independent theaters or distributors prefer the term “film” to describe their production.
 Both are acceptable.

 Citing Films in MLA Works Cited

 When citing films or movies in your works cited page, you will follow the same basic core element structure as any other MLA citation.
 However, you may choose to format it differently depending on your topic.

 For example, if you are writing about African American directors, you should use the name of the director, such as Spike Lee, as the first element in place of the title.
 On the other hand, if you are writing about specific actors, place the performer’s name first.